shutogeorgio/imagine-debater/README.md

 ## Structure
-This module is based on Next.js based on JSX
+This module made with Next.js based on JSX